 Getting a job offer is one challenge, but finding out about the company and the people you are going to work for is just as important as cracking the interview process.
 The first step is to market yourself and this is the most critical step.

-- The best jobs inside an organization are not vehemently publicized but are more known to the insiders.
+- The best jobs in an organization are not vehemently publicized, but are more known to the insiders.

 - If you plan to take the Job fair or the Ad related job postings, you are in a big pile of job seekers resumes dump yard and you must be even lucky to even get an interview call.
 Most of the times these are random picks and there are interesting software algorithms that companies build ingeniously to do the pick – all the more reasons why you are lucky if you have got the interview call.

 Understand, in booming times like now you might get away from applying for jobs etc. – but employers are not looking for the herd of sheep but real solution makers.
 Your resume must stand out even in times of tough economy and make the employer feel – you must be hired.
 Now your question is – “How do I project and show I am that one person you are looking out for?”

 Companies even during the recession times don’t freeze up and choke out.
 Yes, they will surely be selective on whom and why they are hiring even when the cash is low.
 Once the cycle of recession hits, companies take time to get back to self and old ways – but they are always cognizant of the past and are lesser risk takers after bitter experiences.
 End of the day – you must call out activities that are result-oriented to get picked rather than just being one not ready to go that extra mile.
 Be a decision maker, result oriented and a difference maker – these attributes are surely going to get you a step on the door if not the final job.
 If you get this far and make a mess – well admit it and move ahead.

 Note: This is a small industry and there are connections all over, be careful what you project.
 Overdoing will get you into a bad spot of no-return.